mongsilemong/mongsilemong.github.io/about/index.md

  * Queen of Peace High School, New Jersey, USA, 2010.9 - 2013.5
  * B.S. in Mechanichan Engineering, State University of New York at Buffalo, New York, USA, 2013.9 - 2015.5 (Scholarship, Transfer)
  * B.S. in Computer Science, University of Wisconsin - Madison, USA, 2015.9 - 2019.5
- * M.S. in Industrial Engineering, Seoul National Unviersity, South Korea, 2019.7 - 2021.8
+ * M.S. in Industrial Engineering, Seoul National Unviersity, South Korea, 2019.7 - 2021.8 (Python, SPSS, SAS, Statistics)
     * Analyzed data to develop User Experience of systems, products and services with Korea Automotive Technology Institute, Samsung, Ministry of Culture ＆ Tourism, and Coway
     * My graduation thesis is "Study on the development of evaluation of electric kickboards based on user types"
  * Ph.D in Metaverse Technology, Sogang University, South Korea, 2022.9 - Present